-To deploy a Ghost theme, it exists several ways to achieve this goal.
+To deploy a Ghost theme, exists several ways to achieve this goal.

 This method is really easy and can be considered if you choose to use a paid theme or a free one that is not frequently updated.

-This method consists in uploading the package (zip file) for each new version of the theme via the Ghost admin interface to overwrite the previous one:
+This method consists of uploading the package (zip file) for each new version of the theme via the Ghost admin interface to overwrite the previous one:

 As you can imagine, if you choose to deploy frequently your own theme, this method can become quickly tedious.